Vulnerability Assessment of Large-scale Power Systems to False Data Injection Attacks: Simulation results

 \subsection{Computational Efficiency}

-The decrease in the number of binary variables characterizes the computational efficiency improved by RG and RCG.
-Table \ref{tab:BinaryComparison} illustrates a comparison of the average number of binary variables when applying the original MILP, RG, and RCG on both test systems.
-For the Polish system, the number of binary variables of RG is an estimate, as we are unable to verify the convergence of RG in a reasonable length of time.
-This table demonstrates that both RG and RCG can greatly reduce the number of binary variables compared to the original MILP, and therefore significantly improve the computational efficiency.

 Table \ref{tab:TimeComparison} illustrates the statistics of the computation time for several target lines using the proposed algorithms with 10\% load shift.
 For each target line, each algorithm is tested for the full range of $N_1$ values stated above.
-We note that RCG is more efficient than RG since it requires fewer binary variables.
-As one would expect, DM, an LP, is the most efficient among the four proposed algorithms.
-Note that the number of iterations for MBD varies for different parameter choices (target line, $N_{1\negthinspace}$, and $L_S$), resulting in a large variation in computation time.
+Note that the number of iterations for MBD varies for different parameter choices (target line, $N_{1\negthinspace}$, and $L_S$), resulting in a large variation in computation time, but overall the efficiency of MBD is comparable to other algorithms.